yasalchak/cv-online/README.md

 **Modelling the surface field from an ingested radio transmitter with an approximate attenuation model for gastroenterology investigations**
-Y. A. Salchak, H. G. Espinosa, and D. V. Thiel 2020 *IEEE Transactions on Biomedical Engineering, vol. 67 (2)*
+Y. A. Salchak, H. G. Espinosa, and D. V. Thiel 2020 *IEEE Transactions on Biomedical Engineering, vol. 67 (2)*\
 DOI: 10.1109/TBME.2019.2916632

 **Location Accuracy Estimates of an Ingested Wireless Endoscopy Capsule based on an RSSI Cost Function**
-Y. A. Salchak*, N. Albadri, D. V. Thiel, and H. Espinosa *Proceedings on 2020 IEEE International Symposium on Antennas and Propagation and North American Radio Science Meeting, Montreal, Canada, 2020, pp. 99- 100*
+Y. A. Salchak*, N. Albadri, D. V. Thiel, and H. Espinosa *Proceedings on 2020 IEEE International Symposium on Antennas and Propagation and North American Radio Science Meeting, Montreal, Canada, 2020, pp. 99- 100*\
 [Available online](https://www.usnc-ursi-archive.org/aps-ursi/2020/pdfs/0000099.pdf)

+**E-Field Distribution in Ex-Vivo Porcine Skin Layer from a Subsurface UHF Transmitter**
+N. Albadri, Y. A. Salchak, D. V. Thiel and H. G. Espinosa, *2020 14th European Conference on Antennas and Propagation (EuCAP), Copenhagen, Denmark, 2020, pp. 1-5*\
+DOI: 10.23919/EuCAP48036.2020.9136021.